alexeyinkin/eb-1a/1-process/README.md

 ## Day 0

 A petition had to be printed and sent over physical mail.
-I had to sign it in a few locations, but didn't have to send the original paper I signed.
+I had to sign it in a few locations but didn't have to send the original paper I signed.
 Instead, sheets with my signature could be scanned and printed by someone else.